developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the *Channel Mask* that determines which of the *Channels* that are allowed, based on the currently selected *Country of Operation* is used by the RFID module.

-- If no *Channel Mask* is specified, then the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.
+- If no *Channel Mask* is specified, the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.

-- If a *Channel Mask* is specified, then the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
-The RFID module limits itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified via this Managed Configuration.
+- If a *Channel Mask* is specified, the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
+The RFID module limits itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified through this Managed Configuration.

 Consult the product documentation for the Zebra Android device being used to obtain the set of allowable *Channel Numbers*.